 Unlike sugar, salt has a positive feedback loop.
 If your body has had enough salt, your craving for salt will disappear.

-So if you get a craving for salt, reach for Himalayan Pink Salt and season whole food meals with it, which is far healthier than binging on salty snacks.
+So if you crave salt, reach for Himalayan Pink Salt and season whole food meals with it, which is far healthier than binging on salty snacks.

 Moreover, you can also dissolve Himalayan Salt in water and drink it anytime.

-Besides adding it to food, you can also use Pink Himalayan Salt as a sole, a solution of pure water and salt.
+Besides adding it to food, you can also use Pink Himalayan Salt as a sole, a pure water and salt solution.
 You can make this saltwater drink in no time.

 Natural medicine practitioners swear by drinking one glass of Himalayan Salt sole water per day to support the digestive system.